scikit-beam/scikit-beam/doc/development/workflow/additional_git_topics.rst

 done using the GitHub API (there's no button or anything on the web site that does it, at least as of 2/6/2012).
-There are two options to do this, both of which only work if you own the repository or have the ability to commit directly to it (for Astropy, that means being an Astropy maintainer):
+There are two options to do this, both of which only work if you own the repository or have the ability to commit directly to it (for Scikit-beam, that means being an Scikit-beam maintainer):

 * You can use the script at https://gist.github.com/1750715, which will do this for you automatically |emdash| just download the script and run it as